Skip to content

 Note that determining ahead of time the precise resources you will need for your run will save you a lot of time if you are using a batch queue system.

-Also, for parallel runs, note that the log files will not be written exept the main log file.
+Also, for parallel runs, note that the log files will not be written except the main log file.
 You can change this behaviour by creating a file named _LOG to enforce the creation of all log files

 touch _LOG